env0-labs/env0.adventure/README.md

 **Status:** ✅ Complete

 **What it is**
-- Engine-agnostic core logic exists.
+- Engine-agnostic narrative core exists.
-- Narrative flow, state handling, and interaction model are functional.
+- State, flow, and interaction logic are functional.
-- Content can be authored externally.
+- Content authored externally.
-- No dependency on Godot or any front-end.
+- No front-end dependency.
-- Output and input are conceptual, not yet rendered.

 **What it is not**
-- No playable Godot build.
+- No playable build.
-- No pacing, emphasis, or presentation rules.
+- No pacing or presentation rules.
-- No concern for UX beyond correctness.
+- No UX concerns beyond correctness.

-**Completion meaning**
-- The narrative engine exists as a coherent, testable system.
-- The project moves from “engine experiment” to “game integration.”

 ---